-- 1. When a fault condition occurs, the controller will illuminate the red "FAULT" indication light and display a fault message in the screen.
-The alarm output will also activate.
-Most fault conditions cause the CH pump to run in an attempt to cool the boiler. - 2.
-Note the fault message displayed and refer to Part D in this section for an explanation of the message along with several suggestions for corrective actions. - 3.
+- 1. When a fault condition occurs, the controller will illuminate the red "fault" indication light and display a fault code.
+The alarm output will also be activated.
+Most fault conditions will also cause the CH pump to run in an attempt to cool the boiler. - 2.
+Note the fault code and refer to Table 16 for an explanation of the fault code along with several suggestions for corrective actions. - 3.
 Press the reset key to clear the fault and resume operation.
-Be sure to observe the operation of the boiler for a period of time to assure correct operation and no reoccurrence of fault message.
+Be sure to observe the operation of the unit for a period of time to assure correct operation and no recurrence of fault codes.